ethereum/public-disclosures/README.md

 #### Why silent patches
-In the case of Ethereum, node operators often require a long lead time (weeks, months) to update software even to a scheduled hard fork.
+In the case of Ethereum, node operators often require a long lead time (weeks, months) to update software even for a scheduled hard fork.
 If a release publicly contains important consensus or DoS fixes, an attacker may attempt to execute the public vulnerability before operators have adequate time to upgrade.
 Delaying a potential attacker by obfuscating a vulnerability fix contained in a release in an effort to gain heard immunity in many cases is worth the temporary loss of transparency.

-The primary goal for the EF is the health of the Ethereum network as a whole, and the decision as to when to publish details about a serious vulnerability boils down to minimizing the risk and/or impact of discovery and exploitation.
+The primary goal for the EF in managing this program is the health of the Ethereum network as a whole.
+Thus, the decision as to when to publish details about a serious vulnerability boils down to minimizing the risk and/or impact of discovery and exploitation.

 ## Ethereum Foundation Public Disclosure Timelines